• Skip to primary navigation

 The main reason why we get into a business is of course to profit.
 That’s the honest truth about setting up a business.

-We need to sustain ourselves and our business so that we can continue doing the business.
 If we don’t profit, then we will just stop doing it and go back to being employed.

 If online sellers do not profit enough to sustain themselves, their families, and of course their business, then they will stop doing it and consumers will be limited again to big brand retailers.

-The challenge though is, big brand retailers, have the financial capacity to order in bulk, thus lowering the overall cost of the item.
+The challenge though is, that big brand retailers, have the financial capacity to order in bulk, thus lowering the overall cost of the item.
 They’re very much capable of lowering the selling price if needed (thus – Mall Sale).

 It’s something that we, as online resellers have to live with.